philc/book-notes/business/paul graham essays.md

 * "A company is defined by the schleps it will undertake."
 * "The most dangerous thing about our dislike of schleps is that much of it is unconscious.
 Your unconscious won't even let you see ideas that involve painful schleps.
 That's schlep blindness."
-* On ideas which require high levels of challenge, schlep: "that scariness makes ambitious ideas doubly valuable.
+* On ideas which require high levels of challenge and schlep: "that scariness makes ambitious ideas doubly valuable.
 In addition to their intrinsic value, they're like undervalued stocks in the sense that there's less demand for them among founders.
 If you pick an ambitious idea, you'll have less competition, because everyone else will have been frightened off by the challenges involved."
 * Example: why did so many startups try to build recipe sites or local event aggregators, instead of fixing payments, like Stripe did?

 ## Frighteningly ambitious startup ideas (Mar 2012)